-Temperature controlled coolers and freezers down to -35F are available for storing raw and finished products.
+Temperature controlled coolers and freezers down to -35 F are available for storing raw and finished products.
 Samples can be packaged in cans, plastic trays, or heat-sealed in plastic film for processing and shipment.
 Frozen samples can be shipped with dry ice.
 Project test data can be sent to the client by email.

-For thermal processing studies the Pilot Plant has steam blanchers, cooking kettles and an Allpax 2402 R&D retort with rotary and linear “Shaka” motion capability.
+For thermal processing studies, the Pilot Plant has steam blanchers, cooking kettles, and an Allpax 2402 R&D retort with rotary and linear “Shaka” motion capability.
 The retort is capable of steam, steam-air, water, and water spray cook recipes that are digitally controlled with FDA compliant automation and monitoring software.
 A variety of thermocouples are available for collecting thermal distribution and heat penetration test data using multichannel and miniature loggers with state-of-the-art thermal processing software.

-The Pilot Plant contains physical properties laboratory with computer controlled texture presses featuring a wide variety of fixtures and load cells for compression, bending, shearing, and tension using quasi-static and dynamic tests including Texture Profile Analysis.
+The Pilot Plant contains a physical properties laboratory with computer controlled texture presses featuring a wide variety of fixtures and load cells for compression, bending, shearing, and tension using quasi-static and dynamic tests, including Texture Profile Analysis.
 A digital spectracolor meter that measures in several color spaces including L*a*b*, reflected spectra, and transmittance is available.

 If you need further information, please contact Girish Ganjyal.